 Also known as inpatient treatment, residential treatment is the most intensive level of care after medical detox.
 Clients receive continued monitoring and live at the facility full-time, where they participate in individual therapy, medication management and group counseling during the day and retire to on-site housing at night.

 As clients gradually build the skills needed for long-term recovery, many progress to partial hospitalization care.
 Individual and group therapy continues, and clients gain access to additional recreational and holistic therapies.
-Programming takes place six days a week, and clients continue to live at the facility on a full-time basis.
+Programming takes place six days a week, and clients continue to live off-site or in a sober living community.

-During this level of care, the majority of clients at the IAFF Center of Excellence continue to live on-site.
-However, some IAFF members may transition to off-site sober living or supportive home environments.
-Therapy continues and additional flexibility allow clients to practice some of the coping strategies they’ve learned during treatment while receiving continued support.
+During this level of care, clients transition to off-site sober living or supportive home environments.
+Therapy continues and additional flexibility allows clients to practice some of the coping strategies they’ve learned during treatment while receiving continued support.

 Outpatient treatment may be undergone on its own, or as the final stage of treatment in a complete continuum of care.
 Clients in outpatient treatment live off-site and receive individual and group therapeutic treatment on a part-time basis.
 During this stage, counselors work closely with clients to arrange local clinical and medical support systems once treatment is complete.